Skip to main content

 asset_idFieldAsset being transferred (must match all note asset IDs)

-feeFieldGasless fee deducted from input sum; credited to block author
+feeFieldGasless fee deducted from input sum; credited per the dispatch origin — see Who receives the fee

 Private Inputs (Prover Only)